 AdaptEar® is designed to control the volume from high power devices like Walkie Talkies and other communication systems.
 It will reproduce sound from a Smartphone but there may not be enough power to activate the AdaptEar® maximum volume limiter.
 You can also listen to your Smartphone, whilst simultaneously monitoring a Walkie Talkie or other primary sound source by simply plugging it into the Aux In socket using a stereo 3.5mm mini-jack to mini-jack lead.
 Adjust the balance using the volume controls on the devices.

-Why do we need to adjust the AdaptEar® to work?
+Why do I need to adjust the AdaptEar® for it to work?

 The large number of earpieces available today have a wide range of impedances and sensitivities.
 To ensure the best protection, it is essential that you match the AdaptEar® to the earpieces that you use and the time you estimate that you will be exposed for.
 Setting the unit is a simple process and can be done using the table in the Operating Instructions or by visiting the compatibility page on our web site which has a settings calculator.